magina2302/deep-learning-but-it-works/README.md

 ## Important Implementation Notes

-- Rich learning state is currently persisted client-side, not fully normalized into Supabase tables
+- Learning persistence is hybrid: core evidence such as nudges, check-ins, plan completion, review history, and chat metadata are persisted, while some persona-style preferences still remain local
 - The tutor backend is implemented inside `vite.config.ts` as dev-server middleware
-- Image-based topic extraction depends on the OpenAI key being available
+- PDF and image material processing flows depend on the OpenAI key being available for the AI-backed steps
+- Uploaded material can be turned into subtopics and contextualized through the local MCP-style tool layer
 - Existing seeded/demo modules are included to show the product behavior without full setup

 ## Current Gaps

 - No real multi-user collaborative study sessions yet
+- Long-term knowledge graph and stronger evidence citation UX are still limited
 - New evidence logic needs broader automated test coverage
 - Supabase config should be moved out of `src/supabase.ts`
 - Production deployment docs are still missing